In 1887, the Episcopalians decided to build a grand cathedral in New York City, dedicated to St. John the Divine. It isn’t quite finished yet!

 By 1911, the choir and the crossing with its four huge arches were complete.
-The renowned mason Rafael Guastavino built a dome of tile, 162 feet (49m) high at the apex, to cover the crossing.
+The renowned mason Rafael Guastavino built a dome of tile, 162 feet (49 meters) high at the apex, to cover the crossing.
 Originally, a spire was planned for that location.

-Work continued for the next thirty years and the cathedral was considered far enough along for a dedication ceremony to be held in November 1941, shortly before America entered World War II.
-Cram’s Gothic design was regarded by many as “stiff”, though, at 601 feet / 183m, the nave won kudos for being the longest of any cathedral in existence.
+Work continued for the next thirty years, and the cathedral was considered far enough along for a dedication ceremony to be held in November 1941, shortly before America entered World War II.
+Cram’s Gothic design was regarded by many as “stiff”, though, at 601 feet / 183 meters, the nave won kudos for being the longest of any cathedral in existence.

 Worked stopped just a week after the ceremony was held, when the Japanese attacked Pearl Harbor.

 In 1979, under the leadership of Reverend James Parks Morton, building commenced once again.
 This time, the construction workers included urban youth, in accordance with an apprenticeship program spearheaded by Morton.
 The south tower was raised about 200 feet (61 meters) and money ran out once again.
 A fire in the gift shop and north transept in December 2001 added further insult to injury.